pminasandra/bout-duration-distributions/README.md

 Edit the file `config.py`, and change the variable "PROJECTROOT" to the path to your PROJECTROOT directory.
 After this, the code will run mostly automatically.

+# Other uses

+This software also computes [behavioural inertia](docs/behavioural-inertia.md), and performs simulations to [demonstrate](docs/simulations.md) that classifiers don't cause heavy-tailed distributions in their predictions.